Book Online With:

 Combined Hormonal Methods

-The Benefits
+The Benefits of Hormonal Birth Control

-Risks And Side Effects Of Hormonal Birth Control Methods
+Risks And Side Effects of Hormonal Birth Control Methods

 • During the postpartum period, women have a higher risk of developing blood clots in veins located deep in the body.
 This condition is called deep vein thrombosis (DVT).
 Combined hormonal methods increase the risk of DVT even further.
 If you have no additional risk factors for DVT, you can start using these methods 3 weeks after childbirth.

 • There is a very small risk that the estrogen in these methods can affect your milk supply if you are breastfeeding.
-You should avoid these methods for the first 4 to 6 weeks after childbirth, until breastfeeding is established.
+You should avoid these methods for the first 4 to 6 weeks after childbirth until breastfeeding is established.

 • Side effects may include breakthrough bleeding, headaches, breast tenderness, and nausea.